-January 29- February 1: ITM/PTTI Meetings.
+January 21- 24: ITM/PTTI Meetings.
+Please note: The meeting runs Tuesday-Friday this year.
 Bring your presentation files on a USB or CD-ROM.

 Submission of Completed Paper for Publication

 Your final technical paper should be reflective of your original abstract.
 Papers not representative of the original abstract submitted will NOT be included in the conference proceedings, regardless of whether or not they were presented at the conference.
 Additionally, this will affect the acceptance of future abstracts for ION conferences.